Can a Person Be Charged Criminally For Uploading a Homemade Sex Tape Onto the Internet?

 Definition of Recording

 Upon a first glance review of section 162.1(2) of the Criminal Code the definition of "intimate image" will be noted as stating that such "means a visual recording"; and accordingly, it may be presumed that such a meaning requires that the imagery in question consist of captured data that is capable of being stored and replayed; however, the Court of Appeal recently stated within the case of R. v.
 Walsh, 2021 ONCA 43 that an "intimate image" may include a one-time only live transmission such as a FaceTime communication.
-In reviewing the precise meaning of "visual recording", the Court of Appeal specifically stated:
+Specifically, in reviewing the definition of "visual recording", the Court of Appeal said:

 The accused submits that the plain meaning of "recording" implies the creation of an image that can be stored, viewed later and reproduced.
 This, he contends, excludes "evanescent" images that are transmitted and viewed a single time and are thereafter unavailable.
 He contends that to record something is to capture an event that happens at a point in time and to preserve it in a more lasting form.
 He argues that the Crown's interpretation of recording sidesteps its essential meaning which is that an event is preserved and available for later viewing.
 He points to the trial judge's comparison of a FaceTime call with a phone call to illustrate this, and says that no one thinks of a phone call as a "recording".